 »Youth is no hindrance to courage,« muttered Sukhtelen in a failing voice.
 (I.3.19)

 A more ironic and elaborate approach to sabotaging an apophthegm is repetition, which saps away its verbal energy, and thus leaves it looking contrived and sterile.
-The prime example of such repetition in W&P is the Russian emperor’s aphoristically formulated condition for making peace with Napoleon in 1812 (»not as long as a single enemy remains in my territory«).
+The prime example of such repetition in W&P is the Russian emperor’s aphoristically formulated condition for making peace with Napoleon in 1812 (»not as long as a single armed enemy remains in my territory«).
 The words are repeated thrice in the text (twice in III.1.3, then III.1.4), confirming to the point of overkill that Alexander I sets great store by this phrase.
 Yet Alexander’s obsessive restatements build up to the moment of frustration, when his envoy eventually fails to deliver the words to Napoleon, and not due to faulty memory:

 Here Balashov hesitated: he remembered the words the Emperor Alexander had not written in his letter, but had specifically inserted in the rescript to Saltykov and had told Balashov to repeat to Napoleon.
-Balashov remembered these words, »So long as a single armed foe remain on Russian soil«, but in some complex feeling restrained him.
+Balashov remembered these words, »So long as a single armed foe remain on Russian soil«, but some complex feeling restrained him.
 He could not utter them, though he wished to do so.
 He grew confused, and said, »On condition that the French army retired beyond the Niemen.« (III.1.6)

 Repetitiveness is bad for witty sayings, too.
 Bilibin, who is foremost master of quips (mots) in the novel, keeps rehearsing one particular witticism (I.2.10 »repeating one of his own mots«); the readers are likely to think even less of Bilibin when the same mot resurfaces in III.2.6.
-In Bilibin’s case, clever apophthegm proves to be a calculated bid for social recognition
+In Bilibin’s case, clever apophthegm proves to be a calculated bid for social recognition – as soon as he has come up with an acerbic pun, he anticipates that it »would be repeated« (I.2.12) by others.

 Apophthegms are prominent in W&P as part of the cultural repertoire of Russian nobility in the early 1800s.
-During this period, Russian elite self-fashioning had a penchant for heroic aphoristic speech that was drawing at will on the discursive codes of Sentimentalism, Neoclassicism and the nascent Romanticism.
+During this period, the Russian elite’s self-fashioning had a penchant for heroic aphoristic speech that was drawing at will on the discursive codes of Sentimentalism, Neoclassicism and the nascent Romanticism.
 But while acknowledging the historicity of Russian aristocratic apophthegmatism, Tolstoy takes a stance against such heroically oriented language per se as a symptom of an outlook that he believes to be fundamentally flawed, not least because it is stamped with the »Plutarchan tradition«.
 It makes sense, then, to assume that Tolstoy’s quarrel with Plutarch is alive not only when his narrative explicitly impugns »ancient heroism« (III.1.12; III.3.5; III.3.16; PSS XIV.93), but also when Tolstoy picks at the heroic or witty apophthegms.

 The bias against the heroic language of the elite in W&P is thrown into relief by the fact that quasi-aphoristic remarks from the common people are handled markedly differently.
 Throughout the novel the voices of anonymous rank-and-file soldiers or peasants are heard as profound and authoritative assessments of the events, for example on the eve or in the aftermath of a major battle.